DomenicoBarb/readme-gen/README.md

 If you have any questions email me directly at domenicoabarberi@gmail.com.

 ## Github:
-Please visit my [GitHub](https://github.com/DomenicoBarb) to view my work.
+Please visit my [GitHub](https://github.com/DomenicoBarb) to view my other work.

 ## Owner:
 Nico Barberi